 - Why are the system requirements listed so high?

-- Why is there no support for 32-bit processors
+- Why is there no support for 32-bit processors in Nitrux?

 - What is NX Desktop? (previously Nomad Desktop)

 - What is znx?

 - What is the difference between installing and deploying in Nitrux?